Quasi-alternating surgeries: The symmetric census L-space knots

 For the remaining $6$ knots, we used Strategy~\ref{strat:tangle_ext} to create the tangle exteriors.
 Then we can fill the tangle exteriors to create explicit branching sets of surgeries and check with Strategy~\ref{strat:checkiflinkisQA} if this branching set is quasi-alternating.
 This identifies quasi-alternating branching sets for $4$ more knots.

 The remaining two knots are $t09847$ and $o9\_30634$ for which this search did not find a quasi-alternating branching set.
-In fact, these two knots admit no Khovanov thin surgery and hence no quasi-alternating surgery as shown in~\cite{BKM_thin}. \end{proof}
+In fact, these two knots admit no Khovanov thin slope and hence no quasi-alternating slope as shown in~\cite{BKM_thin}. \end{proof}